 “To stop what”, you might be thinking.
 Well, as we know, Figure Players in Super Smash Bros.
 Ultimate can get out of hand sometimes.
 Certain characters can get into the unfortunate habit of spamming a specific move, and though some of these are hard-coded (Mario’s down air, Pokémon Trainer’s down special, etc.), others aren’t.
 There’s also the frequent issue of FPs rolling a lot, which can be tough to solve.
 Sadly, there’s no easy answer to fixing an FP’s bad habit, but today we’re going to go over some common problems and what you can do to fix them.

-Continue reading Training the strongest Ryu amiibo in Super Smash Bros.
+Continue reading Training an amiibo to stop spamming in Super Smash Bros.
 Ultimate